 In Taiwan, the national Labor Ministry and the mayor of Taichung have pledged to help Giant straighten out the situation, while a labor group said Taiwanese manufacturers need to be educated about international labor expectations.

-And Giant’s stock price, which plummeted on the news to a 15-year low briefly on Thursday (Taiwan time), rebounded by the end of the day to finish less than 1% down for the day.
+And Giant’s stock price, which plummeted on the news to a 15-year low briefly on Thursday (Taiwan time), rebounded by the end of the day to close at less than 1% down.
+The price fell again in early trading on Friday.

 Giant says it resolved at least some of the labor concerns raised by the CBP and media reporting, with changes enacted at its factory on January 1 this year.
-The company is filing a petition with CBP to get the WRO reversed.
+The company is filing a petition with CBP to reverse the WRO.

 Origin of the allegations unclear